 - improve your site’s overall traffic

-So let’s get into the details of how you can get rid of low quality backlinks from your site.
+So let’s get into the details of how to get rid of bad backlinks from your site.

 You can consider a backlink as a bad or toxic link when it is coming from any of the following sources;